spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-render-configurable-bundle-templates-in-the-storefront.md

 ---
 title: "HowTo: Render Configurable Bundle Templates on the Storefront"
-description: In this article, we provide you with the instructions on how to render Configurable Bundle Templates in Spryker Storefront on the Cart, Checkout Summary, Order details, and Quote Request pages.
+description: In this document, we provide you with the instructions on how to render Configurable Bundle Templates in Spryker Storefront on the Cart, Checkout Summary, Order details, and Quote Request pages.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/howto-rendering-configurable-bundles-in-the-storefront